Explore All Topics

 • $6,000 for two or more qualifying persons

-2. You provide the care so you (and your spouse, if married) can work or look for work.
+2. You pay for the care so you (and your spouse, if married) can work or look for work.

-3. You have some earned income.
+3. You have earned income.
 If you’re married and living together, both you and your spouse must have earned income.
-However, one spouse might be disabled or a full-time student at least five months of the year.
-If that’s the case, IRS assigns one of these earned income amounts to that spouse:
+However, if one spouse is disabled or a full-time student for at least five months during the year, the IRS assigns to that spouse:

-1. The higher of $250 or actual income for the month for one child
+• The higher of $250 or actual income for the month for one qualifying person, or

-2. The higher of $500 or actual income for the month for two or more children
+• The higher of $500 or actual income for the month for two or more qualifying persons

-4. You and the person(s) being cared for live in the same home for more than half of the year.
+4. You and the person(s) being cared for live in the same household for more than half of the year.

 5. The person providing the care can’t be: